aleksei-kashapov/nncf_pytorch/docs/compression_algorithms/Quantization.md

 For all target HW types, parts of the model graph can be marked as non-quantizable by using the `"ignored_scopes"` field - inputs and weights of matching nodes in the NNCF internal graph representation will not be quantized, and the downstream quantizers will not propagate upwards through such nodes.

+---
+**NOTE**

+There is a known issue with AVX2 and AVX512 CPU devices.
+The issue appears with 8-bit matrix calculations with tensors that are close to the maximum or saturated value.

+To fix this issue inside NNCF, weight tensors are quantized in 8 bits but only 7 bits are effectively used.
+This regime is used when `"target_device": "CPU"`.
+If you use CPU with VNNI instructions we recommend to set `"target_device": "CPU_VNNI"`, in which all tensors are quantized in 8 bits by default.

+---

 #### Quantization Implementation